 Collectively, campgrounds include any:

 - Temporary campground

 Our inspectors will routinely inspect all RV/Campgrounds (while open to the public) paying particular attention to grey/black water discharge, capacity limitations, sanitation, and the maintenance of the overall facility.

 The most up-to-date campground facility inspections are available through our website.
-You are able to search for any facilities licensed by the Toledo-Lucas County Health Department.
+You can search for any facilities licensed by the Toledo-Lucas County Health Department.